scramjetorg/scramjet/docs/plugins.md

 Scramjet Plugins
 ==================

-A Scramjet plugin is essentially a set of functions that extend scramjet functionallity by adding new methods to the prototype.
+A Scramjet plugin is essentially a set of functions that extend scramjet functionality by adding new methods to the prototype.

 A plugin is added to scramjet by calling the `scramjet.plugin` method.